iv4xr-project/iv4xr-framework/README.md

 * Using PAD approach (model free): [Documentation]
 * Using the OCC approach (model based): [Documentation](./docs/occ/occ-emotion.md)
+* The OCC method allows Linear Temporal Logic (LTL) to be used to express user experience requirements that will be checked online (as the tests proceed).
+However, LTL can also be used offline on traces produced by tests.
+Both PAD and OCC approaches can be configured to produce traces.
+The offline version of LTL is more expressive, e.g. it can be used to express UX requirements on certain areas in a virtual world.
+[More on LTL-offline can be found here](https://github.com/iv4xr-project/ltl-pxevaluation).

 #### Use case: you want to use reinforcement testing.